-We estimate that capital expenditures during fiscal 2004 will be approximately \$10 million and that capital expenditures during future years will likely exceed this amount.
-We expect that cash provided by operating activities, available borrowings under our credit facility, access to the unfunded portion of our asset-backed securitization program and the net proceeds of our initial public offering will be sufficient to fund our operations, store expansion and updating activities and capital expenditure programs through at least January 31, 2005.
+We estimate that capital expenditures during fiscal 2005 will be approximately \$12 million to \$15 million and that capital expenditures during future years will likely exceed this amount.
+We expect that cash provided by operating activities, available borrowings under our credit facility, and access to the unfunded portion of our asset-backed securitization program will be sufficient to fund our operations, store expansion and updating activities and capital expenditure programs through at least January 31, 2006.
 However, this may not be the case.
 We may be required to seek additional capital earlier than anticipated if future cash flows from operations fail to meet our expectations and costs or capital expenditures related to new store openings exceed anticipated amounts.